xairy/raw-gadget/README.md

 Raw Gadget
 ==========

-__Note__:
-Do not use Raw Gadget in production for emulating USB devices with concrete classes.
-Instead, use the [composite framework](https://docs.kernel.org/usb/gadget_configfs.html) or the [legacy gadget driver modules](https://elixir.bootlin.com/linux/latest/source/drivers/usb/gadget/legacy).
-Raw Gadget is intended for fuzzing and exploiting USB hosts or for proxying USB devices.

 [Raw Gadget](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/usb/raw-gadget.rst) is a Linux kernel module that implements a low-level interface for the Linux USB Gadget subsystem.
 It is similar to GadgetFS, but provides greater flexibility; see all the differences [here](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/usb/raw-gadget.rst).